 To automate functionality within your Salesforce environment from OneCloud, you’ll need to navigate to the connection manager to create a connection.

-From here, choose Salesforce from the service drop-down and select the appropriate Runner.
-Now, enter values for the following fields:
+From here, choose Salesforce from the service drop-down, select the appropriate Runner, and use the Salesforce Connection Parameters to complete the setup.

 Note the when you change the password to your Salesforce account, your security token will change and you will need to update your Security Token in the OneCloud connection manager.

 The following is an example of a working connection.
 Please substitute your own values.